Why Trust OMD?

 Education Administration

-The Importance of Accreditation for Online Master’s Programs
+Accreditation for CA Online Master’s Programs

-Types of Online Master’s Programs for Students
+Types of Online Master’s Programs in CA

-Online master’s programs come in many forms to suit different needs.
 In California, you’ll find full-time programs, part-time options, no-GRE admissions, and accelerated tracks.
 Each type offers a unique balance of intensity, flexibility, and speed.
-Below, we break down the four most common formats for California’s online master’s degrees:

 Full-Time Programs